rafal19987/Web-Pack-5-Setup/README.md

 ## Install

-- in your local folder with setup type into terminal
+- when you are in your local folder with cloned setup by prev step, type into terminal
 ```bash
 npm i
 ```